piersholt/wilhelm-docs/guide.md

 This general rule is demonstrated in the following examples:

-- `0xa2` [Telematics: Coordinates](nav/a2.md) has a large number of parameters and numerous types, so it's broken down in detail.
+- `0xa2` [Telematics: Coordinates](tel/a2.md) has a large number of parameters and numerous types, so it's broken down in detail.
-- `0x21` [Menu Text: Telephone](telephone/21.md) has a medium number of parameters/types, so it's not broken down to the same degree as `0xa2`.
+- `0x21` [Menu Text](common/21.md) has a medium number of parameters/types, so it's not broken down to the same degree as `0xa2`.
 - `0x7a` [Door/Lid Status](gm/7a.md) has a small number of parameters of only the bitfield type.
 As the bitfield is comprised of multiple, smaller combination bitfields, each combination bitfield broken down in detail.
 - `0x5b` [Cluster Indicators](lcm/5b.md), like `0x7a`, has a small number of parameters, but has *effectively* no combination bitfields, i.e. 1 bit = 1 distinct thing.